 (Especially if I do not hold a business degree?)

 It is recommended to give yourself 6 months to prepare for the GMAT.
 Many graduates suggest a minimum study time of 8 weeks prior to taking the test providing you are already familiar with the content.
 Click here for detailed information and to download an 8-week study plan.

 Can I work while completing the program?

-No. In principle, the degree program is an on-site program that takes place at the JKU (9 months).
-The program is very demanding and time-consuming.
-However, students can work during the pre-term preparation period (summer school, distance learning) and when completing the final work on a Master's thesis.
+No. In principle, the degree program is very demanding and time-consuming, especially as it is an on-site program that takes place at the JKU (9 months). * Students can, however, work during the pre-term preparation period (summer school, distance learning) and when completing the final work on a Master's thesis.